yellow-solar/yellow/help/python_setup.md

 ## Sometimes installing from cache doesnt work, to isntall libraries by downloading fresh
 pip install <name> --no-cache-dir

-Create an alias so you can activate the venv quickly by adding something like this to your .bashrc
-format:
-alias aliasname='command'

-#aliases to activate virtualenv
-alias activ_nff='source ~/Projects/.venv/newfeefee/bin/activate'

 # install requirements.txt from project root after ativating the virtualenv
 pip install -r requirements.txt